Everything You Need to Know About Oklahoma Corporations:

 Pay in Full

-Includes Oklahoma corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Oklahoma corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Incorporate in Oklahoma

 To start a corporation in Oklahoma, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file a Certificate of Incorporation with the Secretary of State.
 You can file this document online, by mail, or in person.
 The certificate costs a minimum of $50 to file.
 Once filed with the state, this document formally creates your Oklahoma corporation.

 Per 18 OK Stat § 18-1022 (2019), every Oklahoma corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your certificate wherever possible to ensure maximum privacy.